nicktimko/CodingWorkshops/problems/webdev/flask_team_project/README.md

 application for creating teams out of people who have RSVP-ed for a Python Project Night.
 However, it is much easier to give a link of your app to someone than asking them to use a command line.
-So, we will create a web app, that allows forming teams from the list of RSVP-s from meetup.com.
+So, we will create a web app, that allows forming teams from the list of RSVP's from meetup.com.
 We will ask for the number of lines of code that a person has written in Python or an equivalent language and use it for putting them in a team.
 The number of lines is just a rough estimate.
 As a reference, the linux kernel is over 23 million lines of code!